Paul Moseley : Ethnoecology

 Understanding the Indigenous History of the British Isles

-A key aspect of neo-indigeneity is the desire to explore and understand the indigenous history of the British Isles.
+A key aspect of neo-indigeneity is the desire to explore and understand the indigenous history of the Land, contemporarily known as the British Isles.
 This involves researching and reconnecting with the land-based traditions, knowledge systems, and cultural practices of the ancient peoples who once inhabited these islands.
-By studying the ways in which these communities interacted with the land, contemporary individuals can gain valuable insights into sustainable living practices and develop a deeper sense of connection to their bioregion.
+Through engaging with archaeological evidence, rather than appealing to general, often romanticised, notions of previous cultures of this Land, new ways of being with-the-Land are formed in context.
+Through studying how these communities interacted with the land, contemporary individuals can gain valuable insights into sustainable living practices and develop a deeper sense of relationship to the history of their bioregion.

 The British Isles have a rich indigenous history, with ancient cultures such as the Celts, Picts, and Druids leaving a lasting legacy on the landscape.
-These cultures had a profound understanding of the natural world, as evidenced by their agricultural practices, sacred sites, and seasonal festivals.
+These cultures profoundly related the natural world, as evidenced by their agricultural practices, sacred sites, and seasonal festivals.
 By delving into this history, neo-indigenous practitioners can revive and adapt these traditions to contemporary contexts, creating a lifeway that is both rooted in the past and relevant to the present.

-For example, the ancient Celtic festival of Samhain, which marks the end of the harvest season and the beginning of winter, can be celebrated as a way of honoring the cyclical nature of life and death in the natural world.
-Modern neo-indigenous communities might gather to share stories, light bonfires, and prepare seasonal foods, fostering a sense of community and connection to the land.
+For example, the ancient Celtic festival of Samhain, which marks the end of the harvest season and the beginning of winter, can be celebrated as a way of honouring the cyclical nature of life and death in the natural world.
+Modern neo-indigenous communities might gather to share stories, light bonfires, and prepare seasonal foods, fostering a sense of community and kinship to the land.
+In essence, it is rediscovering available lifeways through the affordances of immediate, local ecologies.

 Embodying a Practice of Kinship with the Land